Take Me Home Tonight (film): Plot

 Tori takes Matt and Barry to her boss's party in Beverly Hills.
-Barry has a wild sexual encounter with an older woman while Matt and Tori grow closer, after Matt's successful "put down" of Tori's boss, a habitual sexual harasser.
-They go into a neighbor's backyard where they jump on a trampoline, play truth or dare, and end up having sex.
+Barry has a wild sexual encounter with Trish, an older woman, while Matt and Tori grow closer, after Matt's successful "put down" of Tori's boss, a habitual sexual harasser.
+They go into a neighboring backyard where they jump on a trampoline, play truth or dare, and end up having sex.

-Wendy shares her unopened admissions letter from Cambridge with Kyle, and discovers she was not accepted.
-Kyle is visibly relieved, while Wendy is upset.
+Wendy shares her unopened admissions letter from Cambridge for graduate school with Kyle, and discovers she was not accepted.
+He is visibly relieved, while she is upset.

 Matt confesses that he doesn't work at Goldman Sachs.
 Tori storms off, leaving him guilt-ridden.
 He finds Barry and they leave the party.
 Barry chastises Matt for not trying to have just one night of enjoyment and offers him a line of cocaine while driving.
-He tries to snort the cocaine, but ends up driving the convertible into a ditch.
+He tries to snort it, but ends up driving the convertible into a ditch.
 A police cruiser arrives, and it turns out to be Matt's dad.

-Already disappointed with his unwillingness to choose a career path, he further damages the convertible, coercing Matt to get a better job to pay off the damages.
-He apologizes for being such a failure, to which his dad replies that, as he's never tried, he has never reached failure.
-He wants Matt to take a shot at anything in life.
+Already disappointed with Matt's unwillingness to choose a career path, he further damages the convertible, coercing him to get a better job to pay off the damages.
+Matt apologizes for being such a failure, to which his dad replies that, as he's never tried, he has never really failed.
+His father just wants Matt to take a shot at something—anything—in life.